-This mentoring program has the potential of broadening skills, experience, and expertise throughout the organization.
-The Mentoring Program, which launched in 2014 by GW Paralegal Students Pascalle Goddard (current NCAPA Board of Director) and Christine Villarreal (former NCAPA Board of Director), is designed to become an integral part of NCAPA's culture to help new members and paralegals realize their goals and potentials.
-Additionally, it is intended to help all members to develop personally and professionally, and to enhance their working relationships.
-This program will match experienced paralegals with entry level or paralegal student members from a variety of legal area and expertise.
+The National Capital Area Paralegal Association (“NCAPA”) recognizes the value of mentoring as an instrument of organizational learning.
+The Mentorship Program, which was launched in 2014 by Pascalle Goddard (former NCAPA Director) and Christine Villarreal (former NCAPA Director), is an integral part of NCAPA's culture to help new members and new legal professionals realize their potential and achieve their goals.
+Additionally, it is intended to help participants develop personally and professionally and enhance their professional relationships.
+This program will match experienced paralegals and legal professionals (“mentors”) with entry-level or paralegal student members (“mentees”) from a variety of legal areas and expertise.

-Mentorship Program 2019 Upcoming Events:
+Mentorship Program 2021 Upcoming Events:

-Contact: Pascalle Goddard, Mentorship Committee Chair ([email protected])
+Contact: Mentorship Committee ([email protected])